mambreyanseda/recipes/description.md

 It shows all recipes that contain eggs.

+If nothing matches your search, you'll get:
+- No results found → "Can't find that recipe."

 **Option 3 - Add recipe:** This is where you create new recipes.
 The program asks for the recipe name, category, and cooking steps.
 Then it shows you all available ingredients and you can pick which ones you need.
 If an ingredient isn't in the system yet, you can add it right there (option 2 in the ingredient selection menu).

+If you try to enter invalid data, you'll get error messages:
+- Empty name → "Recipe name cannot be empty!
+Please enter a valid name."
+- Empty category → "Category cannot be empty!
+Please enter a valid category."
+- Empty steps → "Recipe steps cannot be empty!
+Please enter valid steps."

 Here's what it looks like:
 ```